 "We are not makers of history.
 We are made by history."

-History fires pupils’ curiosity about the past in Britain and the wider world.
+In our history lessons, we aim to combine substantive and disciplinary knowledge so that our pupils can remember key dates, people and features of history whilst developing the skills of historians to understand changes, continuation, causes and sources from the past.
 Pupils consider how the past influences the present, what past societies were like and what beliefs and cultures influenced people’s actions.
 As they do this, pupils develop a chronological framework for their knowledge of significant events and people.
 In history, pupils find evidence, weigh it up and reach their own conclusions.
 To do this they are encouraged to research, sift through evidence, and engage in active discussion - skills that will prepare them for adult life.
-At Woodstock CE Primary School, we aim to bring history to life by immersing children in realistic experiences both in school and on exciting educational visits linked to our topic areas.
+At Woodstock CE Primary School, we aim to bring history to life by immersing children in realistic experiences both in school and on exciting educational visits linked to our key areas in history.
 Children have a real understanding of their place in history and concepts of when events happened in relation to each other are reinforced.

-History at Woodstock Primary covers the knowledge and skills outlined in the National Curriculum through broad, challenging and inspiring topics.
-A topic-based approach is used to deliver the content within a meaningful context and wherever possible cross curricular links are exploited, particularly links with geography, British values, Learning Powers and SMSC.
-History is taught within each phase following a two-year rolling programme.
+History at Woodstock CE Primary covers the knowledge and skills outlined in the National Curriculum through broad, challenging, and inspiring topics.
+A topic-based approach is used to deliver the content within a meaningful context and wherever possible cross curricular links are exploited, particularly links with geography, British values, and SMSC; ensuring not to lose the History is taught within each phase following a two-year rolling programme.
 Medium term plans ensure coverage of both the required knowledge and the subject specific skills.
-Individual sessions are planned to inspire, engage and challenge pupils in response to their needs.
-Children are given a wide variety of experiences both in the classroom and out – we actively encourage school visits and visitors into school to enable the children to gain first hand experiences to support their learning.
+Individual sessions are planned to inspire, engage and challenge pupils in response to their individual needs.
+Children are given a wide variety of experiences both in the classroom and out – we actively encourage school visits and visitors into school to enable the children to gain first-hand experiences to support their learning.
 One element in the development of the pupils’ communication skills is for opportunities for pupils to apply their writing skills within a context and linked to the theme being studied.
 Pupils are encouraged to think like historians and develop their skills including historical enquiry.
 There is a strong emphasis on developing children’s other skills such as understanding of chronology, interpretations of evidence, changes within a time and across time periods and cause and consequence.